 19 Aug Schwalbe Marathon Mondial Tire Review

-With nearly 30,000 miles between both bicycles, we would like to share our thoughts on the Marathon Mondial tires from Schwalbe: model type – Evolution Line, Folding Bead, ETRTO 50-559 (26×2.0), weighing 740grams.
-The information that we will provide in this article is based on our experiences.
+With nearly 30,000 miles between both bicycles, we would like to share our thoughts on the Schwalbe Marathon Mondial tires: model type – Evolution Line, Folding Bead, ETRTO 50-559 (26×2.0), weighing 740grams.
+The information and review that we will provide in this article is based on our experiences.

 Handling, Issues, and Maintenance